Kutz-Dag/heatmap-d3/README.md

 # Heat Map - D3.js

 ## Description
-Creating a program that takes a large dataset and displays it as a Heat Map using D3.js
+Creating a program that takes a large dataset and automatically displays it as a Heat Map using D3.js

 ### The bar chart should look similar to this:
 ![image](https://assets.codepen.io/5744159/internal/screenshots/pens/ExXKNLe.default.png?fit=cover&format=auto&ha=false&height=360&quality=75&v=2&version=1630529925&width=640)